iExecBlockchainComputing/iexec-nextjs-starter/README.md

 → Select **Next.js** as the framework

 You’ll be asked for the **Homepage URL**. you can run your project to find your URL:

+> **Note:** The URL during Reown project creation is optional.
+It mainly serves to protect your project ID by restricting usage to specific domains.

 ```bash
 npm run dev